SEL411/fmri-based-prf-modeling/README.md

 For regression models:

-- Regularization parameters were manually set
+- Regularization parameters were empirically tuned based on observed model behavior
   - Lasso: λ = 0.01
   - Ridge: λ = 10